-- 4. A contracting party [or a customs union] may apply safeguard measures to a product being imported into its territory, only in a situation in which other GATT provisions do not provide specific remedies (e.g. Articles VI, XVI or XXVIII), and on the conditions that: - (a) there has been an unforeseen, sharp and substantial increase in the quantity of such product being imported; - (b) the competent national authorities of the importing contracting party have established that such increase is causing serious injury to domestic producers of like or directly competitive products; and - (c) the measures are applied to products from all sources. - 202.
-The January 1990 draft of the Agreement on Safeguards broadened this constraint by omitting the reference to Articles VI, XVI or XXVIII; accordingly, safeguard action would only have been permissible if no other provision of GATT 1994 were available.
+4. A contracting party [or a customs union] may apply safeguard measures to a product being imported into its territory, only in a situation in which other GATT provisions do not provide specific remedies (e.g. Articles VI, XVI or XXVIII), and on the conditions that:

+(a) there has been an unforeseen, sharp and substantial increase in the quantity of such product being imported;

+(b) the competent national authorities of the importing contracting party have established that such increase is causing serious injury to domestic producers of like or directly competitive products; and

+(c) the measures are applied to products from all sources.225

+214. The January 1990 draft of the Agreement on Safeguards broadened this constraint by omitting the reference to Articles VI, XVI or XXVIII; accordingly, safeguard action would only have been permissible if no other provision of GATT 1994 were available.
 As the January 1990 draft text stated:

+4. A contracting party [or a customs union] may apply safeguard measures to a product being imported into its territory, only in a situation in which other GATT provisions do not provide specific remedies, and on the conditions that...226

+215. By July 1990, however, negotiators of the Agreement on Safeguards had abandoned this approach.
+While the July 1990 draft still defined safeguards based on their characteristics, it now made clear that this definition would not prejudice a Member's ability to take action pursuant to provisions of the GATT 1994 other than Article XIX:

-&lt;sup>207 Negotiating Group on Safeguards, Draft Text by the Chairman, MTN.GNG/NG9/W/25 (June 27, 1989), para.
+225 Negotiating Group on Safeguards, Draft Text by the Chairman, MTN.GNG/NG9/W/25 (June 27, 1989), para.
 4 (US-215).